How to Help Reduce Anxiety in Students Who Don’t Want to Stand Out

 The 5-Point Scale

-Using the 5-Point Scale from Keri Dunn Buron can be used to both identify anxiety and connect it to strategies to reduce it.
+Using the 5-Point Scale from Keri Dunn Buron can be used to both identify anxiety in students and connect it to strategies to reduce it.
 One of the things I love about it, in addition to its simplicity, is that you can reduce your discussion about levels of anxiety to just a number.
 So it’s easy to whisper to a student, “Are you around a 3?” or “What number are you?” as a cue that they need to check on their strategy to use if they are a 3.

 Option Cards